 During the time my Abuela lived in Tijuana, the holidays were a for sure trip across La Frontera.
 It was like an adventure for our little family of 5 when my dad would join us.
 Most of the time it was just my mom, my sister, my brother and myself.
 On many of those trips, my aunt Mela would join us.
-We would wake up at the crack of dawn, pile up in the car and make our way down the 405 fwy.
+We would wake up at the crack of dawn, pile up in the car and make our way down the 405 FRWY.
 We always made a stop in San Clemente at the rest area.
 There were food trucks with all the junk food I was never allowed to eat.
-My sister Eloisa (AKA Eli), loved the nachos they sold there.
+My sister Eloisa (AKA Eli), loved the nachos with jalapeños they sold.
 The mornings were so cold and the hot, melted cheese would hit the spot.
+NACHOS FOR BREAKFAST!?!?!
 My mom was and still is a health freak and to this day I wonder why on earth she would allow us to have nachos for breakfast.
 But boy were they disgustingly good!

 After the short pit stop, we were back on the road knowing we were half way to Tijuana.
 Once I could see the huge Mexican Flag and the “MEXICO” sign from the distance, I would get so excited and anxious.
 We would get the hand gesture to cross and my mom (usually the driver) would switch into a ferocious-agressive Tijuanera driver.
 We held on to our chonis for dear life.
 We managed to always get safely to our destination by the grace of God!